Northern-Block/credential-governance-docs/city-of-vancouver/rental-property-business-licence.md

 ### 4.1 Credential Schema

-The Rental Property Business Licence credential is based on the rental-property-business-licence schema, version 1.0, published by the City of Vancouver and maintained in BCovrin.
+The Rental Property Business Licence credential is based on the rental-property-business-licence schema, version 1.0, published by the City of Vancouver and maintained on the CANdy Dev Ledger.

 ### 4.2 Subject of the Credential